charmockridge/FootageTool/README.md

 This program is designed and developed for Windows.
 The use of this program on a Linux or Mac OS could and would result in an aesthetically unpleasing design and faulty code!

 Follow steps below for installation:
-* Run the following command in command prompt:
+* Run the following commands in command prompt:
     ```console
-    pip3 install moviepy
+    pip3 install moviepy <--- Needed for all versions
+    pip3 install beautifulsoup4 <--- Needed for version 1.0.1 +
+    pip3 install lxml <--- Needed for version 1.0.1 +
+    pip3 install requests <--- Needed for version 1.0.1 +
     ```
 * Clone this repository
 * Then either double click on the .py file or run the following command in command prompt: